-Based on some medical practices/localities needing more justification, we will be sending a communication from the Student Health Center managed by St. Lawrence Health System and the St. Lawrence County Board of Health with this reopening requirement that you may give your provider/ local testing site.
+Based on some medical practices/localities needing more justification, we have sent a communication from the Student Health Center managed by St. Lawrence Health System and the St. Lawrence County Board of Health with this reopening requirement that you may give your provider/ local testing site.
 We will be sending closer to the reopening date the method for reporting your test results.
 International students and students coming from a state that is under a NYS mandated travel advisory will get separate communication on testing -- we are still getting guidance from NYS on the quarantine parameters when combined with a COVID-19 test that is negative.
 Please contact email@example.com if your provider/ public health agency is not able to secure a test with these additional resources.

-Medical professionals from St. Lawrence Health System and our affiliated Physician Assistant program members who have been trained in administering the COVID-19 test will do a second test 7 days after each student arrives on campus.
+Medical professionals from St. Lawrence Health System and our affiliated Physician Assistant program members who have been trained in administering the COVID-19 test will do a second test 7 to 10 days after each student arrives on campus.
 Students will get more information on where and how they will take place.
 The results of this second round of testing, and the occurrence of positive cases throughout the semester, will determine the pattern for additional testing.

 Positive Case Response